Developing nations

 - Implement a global development partnership

-The World Bank Group works closely with developing nations to help them develop strategies for aid delivery and achievement of the MDGs.
-An important aspect of this process is encouraging developing nations to take a leadership role in their own development process.
-For example, the World Bank Group advises developing nations to draft a Poverty Reduction Strategy (PRS), which establishes an aid framework that outlines countries' most pressing needs.
-Donor countries are able to use the PRS to better target their aid programs to ensure that developing nations receive the type and amount of assistance they truly need.
+The World Bank Group worked closely with developing nations to help them develop strategies for aid delivery and achievement of the MDGs.
+An important aspect of this process was encouraging developing nations to take a leadership role in their own development process.
+For example, the World Bank Group advised developing nations to draft a Poverty Reduction Strategy (PRS), which established an aid framework outlining countries' most pressing needs.
+Donor countries could use the PRS to better target their aid programs, ensuring that nations received the type and amount of assistance required.

 Bibliography

 Park, Chris.
 "Developed Country."
 A Dictionary of Environment and Conservation.
-Oxford, United Kingdom: Oxford University Press, 2008.
-119.
+Oxford UP, 2008.

 Park, Chris.
 "Developing Country."
 A Dictionary of Environment and Conservation.
-Oxford, United Kingdom: Oxford University Press, 2008.
-119.
+Oxford UP, 2008.